kgruiz/PythonPotrace/Docs/COutline.md

 ```c
 int optind = 1;
 ```
 Index in ARGV of the next element to be scanned.
-It is a shared variable between the caller and getopt.
-It is set to `1` before calling getopt for the first time, and is modified by getopt each call to it, so that getopt continues from the next ARGV-element from last call.
-It is also set by getopt after all options are processed to index of the first non option argument, or ARGV size + 1 if all ARGV-elements have been processed.
+It is used for communication to and from the caller and for communication between successive calls to `getopt`.

+   On entry to `getopt`, zero means this is the first call; initialize.

+   When `getopt` returns -1, this is the index of the first of the non-option elements that the caller should itself scan.

+   Otherwise, `optind` communicates from one call to the next how much of ARGV has been scanned so far.

 #### `__getopt_initialized`
 ```c